Overlay complex: Types

 The North American Numbering Plan Administrator recognizes several types of overlays:

 In a distributed overlay, or all-services overlay, the most common type, an entire existing numbering plan area (NPA) gains another area code serving the entire area.

 In a single concentrated overlay, only the high-growth portion of an existing area gains a second area code.
 This was previously implemented in several numbering plan areas, but all of them have since been expanded to the entire NPA.

 In a multiple concentrated overlay, the entire existing numbering plan area gains multiple additional area codes, each of which serves a different subsection of the original.
 This has never been implemented.

 In a multiple-area distributed overlay, two or more numbering plan areas gain a single new area code covering the entire area, either concurrently or in phases.
 Examples include 872 in Chicago, Illinois (over 312 and 773) as well as 587 and 825 in Alberta (over 403 and 780).
 In a phased example, area code 564 was implemented initially only on area code 360 in 2017, but will expand to three other codes when needed, in western Washington.

 A boundary-extension overlay is a type in which one or more neighboring numbering plan areas is expanded.
 Examples include 321 over 407 in central Florida and 778 over 250 in British Columbia.
 In 1999, 281 was the first of this type, merging with 713 in Houston.
-Later that year, 972 merged with 214, followed by 323 merging with 213 in Los Angeles in 2017, and 858, in San Diego, with 619 a year later.
+Later that year, 972 merged with 214 in Dallas, followed by 323 merging with 213 in Los Angeles in 2017, and 858, in San Diego, with 619 a year later.
 In 2023, the first multiple boundary-extension overlay was implemented with the folding of area codes 602, 480, and 623 into a single overlay complex for the Phoenix metropolitan area.

 Service-specific overlays are not practiced in the NANP.
 Only one case, the first overlay area code in the NANPA, 917, was ever an example.
 It was established originally as an area code specifically for cellphones and pagers in New York City, but soon afterward, the FCC specified that area codes must not be service-specific though it grandfathered the use for 917.
 Later, 917 became available for landline assignments in New York City.